Battlelogium/Battlelogium/README.md

 >	- Added a Battlelog style flashing blue blink to replace "LOADING" text
 >	- Removed BF4 Pre-Order ads
 >   - There is no longer a need to mark output.
 Simply submit battlelogium.log
 >   - Added hotkeys to start game modes quickly
 >      - Alt+C to start Campaign Mode
 >      - Alt+P to start Co-Op Mode
 >      - Alt+Q to start Quick Match
+>      - Alt+S to go to the Server Browser
+>      - Alt+H to go back to Battlelog Home
 >
 >* Code
 >   - Upgraded to Awesomium 1.7.2